LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Methodology

-\textbf{Borda Count-Based Global Ranking:} Next, based on the transitive closure matrix \(C\), we apply the Borda Count method for global ranking.
-The Borda Count determines the ranking of each node by calculating its out-degree, which corresponds to the number of nodes it defeats.
-For each node \(v_i\), the Borda Count $\text{Borda}(v_i)$ is defined as $\sum_{j=1}^{n} C[i,j]$, like the ranked node list in Figure~\ref{fig:ebc}~(3).
+\textbf{Borda count-based global ranking.} Next, based on the transitive closure matrix \(\mathbf{C}\), we apply the Enhanced Borda Count method for global ranking.
+The Enhanced Borda Count determines the ranking of each node by calculating its out-degree, which corresponds to the number of nodes it defeats.
+For each node \(v_i\), the $\text{Borda}(v_i)$ is defined as $\sum_{j=1}^{n} \mathbf{C}_{i,j}$, like the ranked node listed in Figure~\ref{fig:self-refine}.

 Nodes with higher Borda counts are ranked higher.
 However, in practice, cyclic preferences can cause efficiency issues with the naive Borda Count method.
-To further refine the ranking, as shown in Figure~\ref{fig:ebc}~(4), a re-ranking stage is introduced, where the logits generated by the PPRM are used for soft comparison among nodes with equal Borda counts.
+To further refine the ranking, we devise a re-ranking stage, where the logits generated by the PPRM are used for soft comparison among nodes with equal Borda counts.
 Specifically, for two nodes \(v_i\) and \(v_j\) with equal Borda counts, the soft comparison rule can be denoted as $v_i \succ v_j \iff P(a_i \succ a_j) > P(a_j \succ a_i)$.
-This process ensures that even in the presence of cycles or local ambiguities, the ranking remains consistent and reasonable.
+This process ensures that the ranking remains consistent and reasonable even in the presence of cycles or local ambiguities.